droptica/docker-console/README.rst

 - default:
     Default action if no command spefified.
 This command is equivalent to::

-        docker-drupal
+        docker-console

     and::

-        docker-drupal help
+        docker-console help

 |

 - help:
-    Print available options, aliases AND commands including commands added locally for project in docker_drupal_overrides.py (if you are running this command in project wrapper).
+    Print available options, aliases AND commands including commands added locally for project in docker_console_overrides.py (if you are running this command in project wrapper).
     If you use --help option, you will not see available commands, but you can always use::

-        docker-drupal <tab><tab>
+        docker-console <tab><tab>

     to see this available commands.
-Note that autocomplete mechanism is not working for commands added locally for project in docker_drupal_overrides.py.
+Note that autocomplete mechanism is not working for commands added locally for project in docker_console_overrides.py.

     |

     This command is equivalent to::

-        docker-drupal
+        docker-console

     and::

-        docker-drupal default
+        docker-console default

 |

 - init:
-    This command is copying following files from docker-drupal default templates to project wrapper:
+    This command is copying following files from docker-console default templates to project wrapper:
         - docker-compose.yml,
         - docker-compose-jenkins.yml,
         - docker/my.conf,
-        - docker/docker_drupal/docker_drupal_overrides.py,
+        - docker/docker_console/overrides.py,
-        - docker/docker_drupal/docker_drupal_config_overrides.py
+        - docker/docker_console/config_overrides.py

     Files existing in project wrapper localization, by default will not be replaced.